stonethree/s3label/README.md

 ## Installation

 ### Backend Setup
 Download and install PostgreSQL (ver.
 9.4 or later; ver.
-9.6 was officially tested and works)
+9.6 is officially tested)

-Download and install [Miniconda](https://conda.io/miniconda.html) using Python 3.7 (dependencies)
+Download and install [Miniconda](https://conda.io/miniconda.html) using Python 3

-Using Anaconda Prompt, switch to the backend directory and create an environmental file
+Switch to the backend directory and create an environmental file
 ~~~
-cd <PATH>
+cd backend
 conda env update
 ~~~
 Generate a database called s3_label